Got pain when you squat? Build strength safely with this chair squat from SilverSneakers Master Trainer Andi.

 You’ll just need yourself and a sturdy chair.
 You can simply press play on the video above and follow along or check out the step-by-step instructions below.

 Focus on maintaining good posture and form throughout the move.
 It helps to keep these common cues in mind.
+Do up to three sets of six to 10 reps.

 As always, safety is key.
 The exercises here may be different or more advanced than those you’ll experience in a SilverSneakers class.
 If you have a chronic condition, an injury, or balance issues, talk to your doctor about how you can exercise safely.